 Come to Easter Eggs, and there’s always divides.
 Should we make Marizpan No 1 or Marzipan No 2?
 Should we make dad’s marzipan or mom’s marzipan?
 Really, almond marzipan or cashew marzipan?
 Did the chicken come before the egg?

-Ingredient for the Marzipan Easter Eggs
+Ingredients for Traditional Marzipan Easter Eggs

-Mix all of these ingredients together and simmer over a low flame stirring it continuously till a wax like consistency is formed and the mixture leaves the sides.
+Mix all of these ingredients together and simmer over a low flame stirring it continuously till a wax-like consistency is formed and the mixture leaves the sides.
 Yep, it’s tedious.
 That’s why it tastes so good!

 How do you know if the marzipan is ready to be moulded?